-Rose gave an indignant cry and whipped around to face her guilty cousin.
+Rose gave an indignant cry and whipped around to her cousin.
 "You knew about this!"

 "Of course I knew about it," she giggled.
 "I'm still rather fond of your other choice, 'Students of Hogwarts Institution for Teenage Squibs'."

-"Well, only because it's about all minority rights, not just Squibs—" Rose stopped suddenly and her face contorted again.
+"Well, only because it's about all minority rights, not just Squibs—" Rose stopped suddenly.
 "Lucy Weasley, does that spell S-H-I-T-S?"

 "I AM NOT LETTING GO OF THIS PILLOW UNTIL YOUR HAIR TURNS BLUE FROM ASPHYXIATION!"